JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 ***

-As we turned onto one of the Park Slope streets I looked around for obvious signs of a party.
-None could really be found.
-Then we slowed down as we approached the building number we knew the party was happening in.
-Two kids in jeans and sandals with socks on them were hanging out on the stoop.
+As we turned onto one of the streets in Park Slope I looked around for obvious signs of a party.
+None could really be found; just trees and Brownstones and trees and Brownstones and no signs of life.
+After a short while we slowed down as we approached the building where we knew the party was happening and there I finally saw some life: Two kids in jeans and sandals with socks on them were hanging out on the stoop.

 “This is it,” a friend said.
 And with that done, me and the friend who wasn’t driving jumped out while my other friend who was driving went to park the car.